48 Circuits or Less

 Circuit 8 of 48: The LED Circuit Read More »

-Switches: the most engaging electromechanical component!
+Guitar pedal battery switching, DC power disconnect, and expression pedal wiring explained Introduction Switches: the most engaging electromechanical component!
 Available in all sorts of shapes, sizes, and configurations – switches give us the ability to interact with the electronic world.
-In this post, we’ll be covering a very particular type of switch technology that will help us design expression pedal controls and enable battery power switch-over.
-Introducing: the
+In this post, we’ll be covering a very particular type of switch technology that will

-Circuit 4 of 48: The Attenuator Read More »
+Circuit 4 of 48: Diode Protection Read More »